On the consistency of measurement protocols for quantum processes fluctuations: Setup and measurement protocols

 In our framework, we consider a general system $\Omega$, comprising arbitrary subsystems, prepared in an arbitrary quantum state $\rho$ acting on a Hilbert space $\mathcal{H}$. $\Omega$ evolves from time $0$ to $t$ under an arbitrary unitary operator $U$, with a countable eigenbasis.
-We focus on describing the measurement of the variation of \emph{a specific part} of the total energy of the whole system $\Omega$, described by a time-independent Hermitian operator $H_1$ acting on $\mathcal{H}$ (see examples in Fig. 2).
-Our framework and results, however, readily extend to the variation of any other quantum observable, such as particle number, momentum, or angular momentum.
+We focus on describing the measurement of the variation of \emph{a specific part} of the total energy of the whole system $\Omega$, described by a time-independent Hermitian operator $H_1$ acting on $\mathcal{H}$.

+This notation is deliberately general.
+A standard example is provided by the system-environment setting underlying quantum open-system dynamics.
+In this case, $\Omega=S+E$ is composed of a system $S$ and an environment $E$, with total Hamiltonian

+where $H_S$ and $H_E$ are the local Hamiltonians and $V_{SE}$ is their interaction.
+One may then be interested not in the variation of the total energy of $\Omega$, but rather in the variation of the energy associated with the subsystem $S$, represented on the full Hilbert space by

+The same formalism also applies to quantum-information settings.
+For example, in a register of interacting qubits, the global dynamics may be generated by a sequence of gates $U_1,U_2,\ldots$, while the quantity of interest may be the variation of the energy of a particular qubit, $H_1=H_{q_1}$, or of a collection of qubits.
+Similarly, in many-body systems, $H_1$ may describe the energy of a local region, a single particle, or a selected interaction term.
+Thus, the role of $H_1$ is to identify the physical contribution whose variation is being probed, while $U$ specifies the quantum process during which this variation takes place.

+Although we phrase the discussion in terms of energy variations, no step of the construction depends on this choice.
+The same framework applies to the variation of any Hermitian observable, such as particle number, charge, linear momentum, or angular momentum.
+Moreover, by allowing $H_1$ to depend explicitly on time, the formalism also covers the usual driven scenario of quantum thermodynamics, where the variation of energy of a thermally isolated system is connected with work.